deciduously/reason-buttons/post.md

   | Success((numClients, buttonList));
 ```

 These are the various messages we'll be sending back and forth.
 This is the biggest difference from using `socket.io` in JavaScript, where custom events are named with strings.
-Here we always just emit the generic message but use pattern matching to destructure it.
+Here we always just emit a generic message but use ReasonML pattern matching to destructure the payload itself.
 The library currently doesn't cover stringly typed events, though the one issue open is [asking about it](https://github.com/reasonml-community/bs-socket.io/issues/9).
 The readme on that GitHub repo puts it succinctly:  "The API differs a bit from socket.io's API to be more idiomatic in Reason.
 Generally, e.g. JavaScript's `socket.emit("bla", 10)` becomes `Server.emit(socket, Bla(10))` in Reason".

 Take a look at `Messages.bs.js`: